Tony-Starkus/react-native-financial-charts/README.md

 3. Commit your changes (`git commit -m 'Add some NewFeature'`)
 4. Push to the Branch (`git push origin feature/NewFeature`)
 5. Open a Pull Request

+---

+This library was inspired by the awesome [react-native-wagmi-charts](https://github.com/coinjar/react-native-wagmi-charts).
+Ideally, I aimed to create a performant Skia-based alternative with a similar easy-to-use API.

 ## 📄 License